ksusvita92/LR2Cluster/Tutorial/Tutorial.md

 # Valencia Data

-The data of TB cases in Valencia is available at https://doi.org/10.7554/eLife.76605.
+Data for TB cases in Valencia is available at https://doi.org/10.7554/eLife.76605.
 The following is a short script to prepare the data.
-In this tutorial, we do not provide the real patient's geographical information.
+In this tutorial, we do not provide the cases' true geographical information, but randomly generate locations for each case.

 ```r